Luigian/Php_Piscine/day05/ex12/README.md

-# Piscine_Php / day05 / ex12 : Why simplify things when they can be complicated?
+# Php_Piscine / day05 / ex12 : Why simplify things when they can be complicated?

 ## Description
 Create the request to display the last_name and first_name of every member with a double-barrelled last_name and/or first_name, alphabetically ordered by last_name followed by first_name.